Liane Balaban: Career

 Balaban filmed the independent comedy, Finding Joy, in Fort Lauderdale, Florida in mid-2011.
 She signed on to a recurring role in the CW drama Supernatural in 2012, as Amelia, a young doctor with tragedy in her past.
 In August she was in Newfoundland filming The Grand Seduction, an English-language version of the 2003 Québécois comedy Seducing Doctor Lewis (French: La grande séduction), in which she plays the love interest, opposite Taylor Kitsch, directed by Don McKellar.
 She will also appear in the independent film The People Garden, starring Pamela Anderson and written and directed by Nadia Litz.

 Personal life

 In 2007, Balaban lived in Mile End, Montreal.
 She described Montreal as "not a city that revolves around acting, so you stay very grounded here" to Hour magazine.
 She enjoys reading, writing, going to art galleries, and hearing music.
 She told Toronto's Now magazine in January 2009 that she was often mistaken for actress Natalie Portman.
 She moved to Los Angeles in 2010.
 As of 2013, she resides in both Los Angeles and Toronto.
-She married in November 2013 and gave birth to a son on March 1, 2016.
+She married Patrick Costello in November 2013 and gave birth to a son on March 1, 2016.